Jemoka/blag/content/posts/KBhbaysian_parameter_learning.md

 \end{equation}

-## maximum a posteriori estimate {#maximum-a-posteriori-estimate}

-This value is the most probable value of the a distribution, usually called it "mode".

 ## [expectation]({{< relref "KBhexpectation.md" >}}) of a distribution {#expectation--kbhexpectation-dot-md--of-a-distribution}

 For [Beta Distribution](#beta-distribution) and [Dirichlet Distribution](#dirichlet-distribution), the [expectation]({{< relref "KBhexpectation.md" >}}) of their distribution is simply their mean.